 Barbara R. Arnwine, esq, president & founder of the Transformative Justice Coalition, is internationally renowned for contributions on critical justice issues including the passage of the landmark Civil Rights Act of 1991 and the 2006 reauthorization of provisions of the Voting Rights Act.
 Currently, she also serves as Co-Chair and Facilitator of the National Commission for Voter Justice, the Millennial Votes Matters Convenings and the Voting Rights Alliance.
 She was the head of the Lawyers’ Committee for Civil Rights Under Law from February, 1989 until June, 2015 and holds the honorific title of President Emeritus.
 She has served as the Charles Hamilton Chair for the North Carolina Central University School of Law from 2016-2017 and has also taught at Columbia University School of Law.
 She also created the legendary Voting Rights “Map of Shame” in 2011, which exposed the new modern wave of voter suppression in the states.
 Her groundbreaking civil rights and human rights advocacy has been honored with many prestigious awards.
 She is the radio host of Igniting Change and is a regular presence in the national media, and is often quoted in the press.
 A graduate of Scripps College and Duke University School of Law, she continues to champion civil rights and racial justice issues nationally and internationally in the areas of housing and lending, community development, employment, voting, education, and environmental justice.

-Ms. Arnwine’s work also includes women’s rights, especially issues affecting intersectionality and African American women and girls, immigrant rights, judicial diversity, criminal justice reform, racial profiling, health care disparities and LBGTQ rights.
-A prominent leader in the civil and human rights community, she continues to fight for the preservation of affirmative action and diversity programs.
+Ms. Arnwine’s work also includes women’s rights, especially issues affecting intersectionality and African American women and girls, immigrant rights, judicial diversity, criminal justice reform, racial profiling, health care disparities and LBGTQIA rights.
+A prominent leader in the civil and human rights community, she fights for the preservation of affirmative action and diversity programs.
 She is also an outspoken voice about the need for reparations for African Descendants in the Americas.

 In addition to Ms. Arnwine’s instrumental work leading to the passage of the 1991 Civil Rights Act, she has served in numerous other prestigious capacities, including international civil, human and women’s rights matters.
 Under her leadership, during her previous years at the Lawyers’ Committee and now currently at the Transformative Justice Coalition, she has participated in monitoring treaty compliance and responding to reports written by the United States regarding the requirements of both the International Covenant on Civil and Political Rights and the International Convention on the Elimination of All Forms of Racial Discrimination following the United Nations (UN) Human Rights Council’s Universal Periodic Review.

-Ms. Arnwine is a prominent leader of Election Protection (EP), the nation’s largest nonpartisan voter protection coalition, launched in 2004 to assist historically disenfranchised persons to exercise the fundamental right to vote.
-Today, the coalition consists of more than 100 organizations and thousands of attorney volunteers.
-The 2012 elections marked the third Presidential election in which EP played a vital role in supporting and protecting voters.
-The EP Hotlines, 1-866-OUR-VOTE and 1-888-VE-Y-VOTA, the centerpieces of the program, received more than 200,000 calls in the 2012 Election cycle.
-Additionally the EP and Lawyers’ Committee websites and social media received millions of visits in 2012.
-EP hosted 38 call centers across the country on Election Day with more than 5,300 trained legal
+Ms. Arnwine is a prominent founder of Election Protection (EP), the nation’s largest nonpartisan voter protection coalition, launched in 2004 to assist historically disenfranchised persons to exercise the fundamental right to vote.
+Today, the coalition consists of more than 100 organizations and thousands of attorney volunteers..
+The EP Hotlines, 1-866-OUR-VOTE and 1-888-VE-Y-VOTA, are the centerpieces of the program, and over the years have received hundreds of thousands of calls in during election cycles.
+Additionally the EP and Lawyers’ Committee websites and social media received millions of visits over the years.

 In early 2011, Ms. Arnwine and the Lawyers’ Committee began tracking suppressive voting legislation nationwide, and created the now well known “Map of Shame,” which served as a wake-up call to the American people about states’ proposals or disenfranchising legislation that primarily threatened the right to vote of minorities; students; low-income, disabled and elderly persons.
 Ms. Arnwine was at the vanguard of speaking out about this injustice and educating the public about these efforts to undermine our democracy – when no one was paying attention, including the mainstream media.